 November 30, 1967: Judy returned to Las Vegas for a two-week engagement at Caesars Palace.
 The December 4th performance was canceled due to the death of Bert Lahr.
 Judy was upset about his passing.

-Judy did one show a night only, at a special time: midnight.
-Judy appeared in the Circus Maximus room and there was often an overflow of 200 or so people who would stay outside of the room to hear her even if they couldn’t see her!
+Judy did only one show per night, at a special time: midnight.
+She appeared in the Circus Maximus room and there was often an overflow of 200 or so people who would stay outside of the room to hear her even if they couldn’t see her!

 November 30, 1968: By 5 a.m. on this morning, Judy had apparently lost control in her efforts to call John Meyer at his parent’s apartment (in Boston, Massachusetts).
 She began banging her head against the wall of her apartment in Cambridge, Massachusetts, so hard that her downstairs neighbor called the police.
 The police called doctors and by 8 a.m.
 Judy was in the Peter Bent Brigham Hospital in Boston.
 At 10 p.m.
 Meyer called and hospital room (#131) and reconciled with Judy.